Haoyu-ha/Haoyu-ha.github.io/_pages/about.md

 I am now a research assiatant and incoming PhD student (25 Spring) at School of Data Science, The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen) and a master student at the Department of Computer Science, University College London (UCL).
 I work closely with [Prof. Tianshu Yu](https://scholar.google.com/citations?user=MTHO7DsAAAAJ&hl=en).
 My primary research interests includes multimodal machine learning, AI4Science and affective computing.

 # 🔥 News
+- *2024.11*: &nbsp;🎉🎉 One paper about multimodal emotion recognition is accepted by IJCV.
 - *2024.09*: &nbsp;🎉🎉 One paper about multimodal sentiment analysis is accepted by NeurIPS.

 # 📝 Publications